mvanzetti/thesis/readme.md

 ### ENCODE Resource Processor
-Describe the tool built to process downloaded ENCODE files and the possibile obtainable outputs
+TODO: Describe the tool built to process downloaded ENCODE files and the possibile obtainable outputs

 ### DNase and H3K27ac ENCODE candidate enhancers
 The full 437 samples list was then filtered following [this approach](http://zlab-annotations.umassmed.edu/enhancers/methods), so the list was restricted to putative enhancers of 47 human cell types showing both DNase and H3K27ac signals.
 The H3K27ac histone mark is associated with enhancer activity.

 ### dbSUPER Downloader tool
-Describe the tool built to download the full list of super-enhancers in two fashions:
+[TODO] Describe the tool built to download the full list of super-enhancers in two fashions:

 - A csv file with columns ['ID', 'Chrom', 'Start', 'End', 'Size', 'Associated Gene', 'Method', 'Rank', 'Cell/Tissue', 'Genome'] useful for enhancers classification
 - The full BED file, crucial for overlap analysis